pierluigiferrari/ssd_keras/README.md

 This is a Keras implementation of the SSD model architecture introduced by Wei Liu et al. in the paper [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325).

 Ports of the trained weights of all the original models are provided below.
-This implementation is accurate, meaning that both the ported weights and models trained from scratch produce the same mAP values as the respective models of the original Caffe implementation (see evaluation section below).
+This implementation is accurate, meaning that both the ported weights and models trained from scratch produce the same mAP values as the respective models of the original Caffe implementation (see performance section below).

 The main goal of this project is to create an SSD implementation that is well documented for those who are interested in a low-level understanding of the model.
 The provided tutorials, documentation and detailed comments hopefully make it a bit easier to dig into the code and adapt or build upon the model than with most other implementations out there (Keras or otherwise) that provide little to no documentation and comments.